syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Theming.md

 ## Office 2003 theme

 The Office 2003 color styles can be applied to the command bar by applying the `Office2003` theme.
-The below code snippet shows the command bar is being applied with office 2003 theme.
+The below code snippet shows the command bar is being applied with Office 2003 theme.

 {% tabs %}